continue reading." />continue reading." />

 The oldest Catholic Parish in Phoenix was built here in 1881.
 The Spanish Colonial-style church you see today was built in 1914, complete with golden altars, Roman columns and the largest collection of stained glass windows in the state.

 In 1895, the Rosson family built a two-story Victorian home here, which is now a museum.
-Admission is $9 for adults, $8 for seniors and students, and $4 for children.
+Admission is $10 for adults, $9 for seniors, military, students and AAA members, and $5 for children 5-12 years old.

 The center offers 40,000 square feet of exhibition space, an IMAX theater and planetarium.
 Admission is $18 for adults, $13 for children and free for kids under two.